ajitavdutta/AIML_Capstone_Project/README.md

 <..>/AIML_Capstone_Project/backend

 Activate the virtual environment.
-This will create a vitrual environment if not present
+This will create a virtual environment if not present

 ```
 pipenv shell